Xiaotian-Ma/ECE285-MLIP-Project-VQA/README.md

 ## preprocess vqa and image
 * run prepro_vqa.py with word2vector_method = 1 and word2vector_method = 2.
-* create four files in ./data/: train_image_features_after_vgg, val_image_features_after_vgg, train_image_features_after_res152, and val_image_features_after_res152 to install the extracted images features.
+* create four files in "./data/": "train_image_features_after_vgg", "val_image_features_after_vgg", "train_image_features_after_res152", and "val_image_features_after_res152" to install the extracted image features.
 * then we run prepro_image.py to extract image features with feature_type = 'VGG' or 'Residual' and mode = 'train' or 'val'.

 ## train the model
-* create a file in ./train_model/ to store the trained model, the directory of folder should be modified to be the checkpoint path in train.py. <br>
+* create a file in "./train_model/" to store the trained model, the directory of folder should be modified to be the checkpoint path in train.py. <br>
 * run train.py to train the model. <br>

 ## test the model